-Coverage: While all drug plans must comply with Medicare rules, plans vary greatly.
-Each plan has its own "formulary," or list of prescription drugs it covers.
-Plans are allowed to manage access to their drugs through one or more of these restrictions:
+Coverage: Drug plans generally reduce consumer cost to 25% of cost of prescriptions.
+Plans must comply with Medicare rules, but can vary greatly.
+Each plan has a formulary - a list of prescription drugs it covers.
+Plans may impose restrictions to manage access to drugs.

+3 Types of restrictions:

-- Prior authorization: The plan will not cover the drug unless your doctor requests the plan's permission to prescribe it and the plan approves the request. - Step therapy: The plan requires that you try less-expensive medications on its formulary before it will cover a more expensive drug.
-Your doctor may request an exception if you have unsuccessfully tried the less-expensive drugs, or if he or she determines that the desired drug is medically necessary. - Quantity limits: For cost or safety reasons, some plans may limit the number of doses that they will cover over a period of time (for example, 60 doses per month).
-If you require more than the allowed amount, your doctor must submit proof that it is medically necessary; the plan may then grant an exception to its rule.
+- Prior authorization: The plan will not pay for the drug unless your doctor requests the plan's permission to prescribe it and the plan authorizes the drug to be covered - Step therapy: The plan requires you try less-expensive medications on its formulary before it will cover a more expensive drug.
+Your doctor may request an exception if you have unsuccessfully tried the less-expensive drugs, or if they determine the desired drug is medically necessary. - Quantity limits: the plan limits the number of doses covered within a period of time, such as 60 doses per month, for safety or cost reasons.
+Plans require proof that a dosage in excess of the limit is medically necessary to provide coverage beyond established limits.